-Hospital or North York General as excellent hospitals.
-To tell their stories is not to point fingers or assign blame, it is simply to tell what happened without any findings of civil or criminal liability and without any adverse finding against the hospitals or anyone associated with it.
+Hospital or North York General Hospital as excellent hospitals.
+To tell their stories is not to point fingers or assign blame; it is simply to tell what happened without any findings of misconduct or civil or criminal liability and without any adverse finding against the hospitals or anyone associated with them.